MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - An alternative to using ExpressRoute is to set up VPN connections from on-premies to the primary and secondary Azure DR region.

 - Use Site Recovery to replicate an application server to a DR site.
 Site Recovery can also help with replicating central-services cluster VMs to the DR site.
-When you invoke DR, you'll need to reconfigure the Linux Pacemaker cluster on the DR site (for example, replace the VIP or SBD, run 'corosync.conf', and more).
+When you invoke DR, you'll need to reconfigure the Linux Pacemaker cluster on the DR site (for example, replace the VIP or SBD, run `corosync.conf`, and more).

-- Use Cross-region Replication (CRR) in Azure NetApp Files to synchronize file volumes between the primary and DR region.
-CRR is currently in [public preview](/azure/azure-netapp-files/cross-region-replication-introduction).
+- Use Cross-region replication in Azure NetApp Files to synchronize file volumes between the primary and DR region.
+Cross-region replication is [currently in public preview](/azure/azure-netapp-files/cross-region-replication-introduction).

 - Native database replication should be used to synchronize data to the DR site; Site Recovery shouldn't be used.

-- Peer the primary and DR VNet.
-For example, for HANA System Replication, an SAP/HANA DB VNet needs to be peered to DR site's SAP/HANA DB VNet.
+- Peer the primary and DR VNets.
+For example, for HANA System Replication, an SAP HANA DB VNet needs to be peered to the DR site's SAP HANA DB VNet.

-- You should create two Azure NetApp Files accounts in two different regions at the Premium service level, at least, if you use Azure NetApp Files storage for your SAP deployments.
+- You should create two Azure NetApp Files accounts in two different regions at the Premium tier, at least, if you use Azure NetApp Files storage for your SAP deployments.